bretonec/wemos-d1-espnow-esp8266-01-remote-control/README.md

 and other great people from our great online diy community.
 Thank you.
 We don't know each other, but our work is connecting us.

 What we will nead:
-- raspberry pi with node-red installed
+- raspberry pi with mpd server and node-red installed
 - wemos d1
 - esp8266-02 2x
 - usb serial programmer 2x